Scottish Breast Screening Programme

-- In 2010-11, all but one of the NHSBSP (NHS Breast Screening Programme) Minimum Performance Standards and all but 3 of the 13 targets were met (uptake rate and recalled for assessment rate).
+- All but 1 of the 13 NHS Breast Screening Programme minimum performance standards were achieved and all but 2 of the 11 targets were met (uptake rate and recalled for assessment rate).

 - There were 1392 cases of screen detected breast cancer were diagnosed in women of all ages.

-- Over 80% (1,406 cases) of cancers detected were invasive, of which nearly three out of five (59.4%) were less than 15 mm in size and unlikely to be detected by physical examination.
+- Of these over 80% (1,114 cases) of cancers detected were invasive, of which nearly three out of five (59.4%) were less than 15 mm in size and unlikely to be detected by physical examination.

 Tables and charts